-Once you?ve notified your insurer of your claim, the company is required to send the necessary claim forms to you by the end of a set time period.
+Once you've notified your insurer of your claim, the company is required to send the necessary claim forms to you by the end of a set time period.
 (The time period varies from state to state.)
 Return the properly filled out forms as soon as possible to speed up your claim.

-If you feel your insurer hasn?t given you satisfactory service, you should talk to the agent or company representative who sold you your policy or your insurer?s claims manager.
-If you?re still unhappy, contact your state insurance department or local consumer protection office to discuss what you can do.
+If you feel your insurer hasn't given you satisfactory service, you should talk to the agent or company representative who sold you your policy or your insurer's claims manager.
+If you're still unhappy, contact your state insurance department or local consumer protection office to discuss what you can do.

-State insurance department telephone numbers and Web site addresses can be found here.
+State insurance department telephone numbers and website addresses are on the back cover of this brochure.